-For organizations that do not use Group Policy, local testing using the 'Save local Settings' option in the File menu to save the 'local file reference' project values to the administrator workstation.
+For organizations that do not use Group Policy, you may use the 'Save local Settings' option in the File menu to save the 'local file reference' project values to the registry of the administrator workstation.
 Once the values are saved to the local system, export the registry values from the location chosen in the 'Save Local Settings' dialog box (either 'Current User' or 'Local Machine').

-Note - Be careful to clear the LoadFromFileName value when saving the Project file containing the actual configurations and settings that will be loaded by Ion.
-Failing to clear the values properly could result in circular configuration loading attempts or similar issues
+Be careful to clear the LoadFromFileName value when saving the Project file containing the actual configurations and settings that will be loaded by Ion.
+Failing to clear the values properly could result in circular configuration loading attempts.

 6.4.
-Deploy Ion Configurations via Group Policy
+Deploy Ion Configurations via Serialized Registry Keys